CHSU2017/Getting-and-Cleaning-Data-Course-Project/README.md

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## What are in this repository:
-###README.md: this file
+README.md: this file.

-###Cookbook: information about the variables, data and transformations used in the course project.
+Cookbook: information about the variables, data and transformations used in the course project.

-###run_analysis.R: R script transforms the data per project requirement.
+run_analysis.R: R script transforms the data per project requirement.

-###Tidy Data Set: clean data set
+Tidy Data Set: clean data set